TEDxShenzhen/TEDxShenzhen.github.io/Live.md

 [TEDx](http://www.ted.com/about/programs-initiatives/tedx-program)
 [Live](https://www.ted.com/participate/organize-a-local-tedx-event/before-you-start/event-types/tedxlive)
 [event](http://www.ted.com/participate/organize-a-local-tedx-event/before-you-start/what-is-a-tedx-event)
-prepared to be on 2017-4-27, the time TED Conference is happening.
+prepared to be on 2017-4-27, the time TED Conference in Vancouver is happening.
 It will screen live talks from TED Conference (or if there is Internet connection issue, show the talks that would be already delivered on the conference).

 ### Possible venues